Relativistic effects on the Schr\"odinger-Newton equation: Introduction

 For such a purpose, we will first derive the Hamiltonian of a relativistic particle propagating on a curved background.
-After assuming spherical symmetry, and performing a post-Newtonian expansion of the metric in inverse powers of the speed of light up to the order $c^{-2}$, the basic variables will be promoted to operators and the canonical quantization of the Hamiltonian will be performed.
-In this way, we will obtain the Schr\"odinger equation with relativistic corrections, which will depend on certain Newtonian gravitational potential.
+After assuming spherical symmetry, and performing a post-Newtonian expansion of the metric in inverse powers of the speed of light up to the order $c^{-2}$, the basic variables will be promoted to operators, and the canonical quantization of the Hamiltonian will be performed.
+In this way, we will obtain the Schr\"odinger equation with relativistic corrections, which will depend on a certain Newtonian gravitational potential.
 This potential will then be assumed to obey the Poisson equation with a mass density given by the probability distribution of the particle.
 This procedure will lead to a closed nonlinear system of equations.
 We will then analyze the dynamics of an initial Gaussian state given by these equations of motion, and obtain the physical effects produced by the relativistic correction terms by comparing this evolution with the one given by the usual nonrelativistic SN system.

 The paper is organized as follows.
 In Sec.
 2, the SN equation with relativistic corrections up to the first post-Newtonian order is derived.
 Section 3 presents the analysis of the dynamics of an initial Gaussian wave packet.
 In Sec.
 4 we summarize and discuss the main physical results of the model.
-Finally, in the appendix, we include a description and some technical aspects of the numerical methods used to solve the equations.
+Finally, in Appendix A we include a description and some technical aspects of the numerical methods used to solve the equations, while in Appendix B we present the results found with a modified version of the Poisson equation.